-LGB&T people often feel that their home is their safe space and coming out to neighbours can often mean that they feel they are putting that safety in jeopardy.
+LGBT people often feel that their home is their safe space and coming out to neighbours can often mean that they feel they are putting that safety in jeopardy.

-When working with public services in Scotland, some of the most common issues raised were about gay people 'shoving it' [their sexuality] in people's faces.
+When working with public services in Scotland, some of the most common issues raised were about LGB people 'shoving it' [their sexuality] in people's faces.
 Society often accuses lesbian, gay and bisexual people of being too obvious about their sexual orientation – basic things can be seen as 'flaunting' your sexual orientation such as displays of affection, holding hands in public or talking openly about your partner.
-However, these same actions in a heterosexual relationship would rarely be noticed, let alone questioned.
+However, these same actions in an opposite sex relationship would rarely be noticed, let alone questioned.
 Of course everyone has the right to express their opinions as long as those opinions don't violate the dignity and rights of other people around them, or fuel prejudiced behaviour.
 In places like the workplace, or in the provision of goods, facilities and services, there are legal protections in place to ensure that no one person has a more negative experience than anyone else.
 As a public service provider, you must take responsibility for the role that you play in the lives of the people that use your service.
 It's best if you can enable people to be 'out' without having to constantly come out – don't make assumptions about people.